chadfawcett/knit2yarns/markdown/sessions/crochet-bucket.md

 ---
-date: 2019-09-20T02:24:15.675Z
+date: 2020-03-07T04:46:21.131Z
-image_url: /img/uploads/img_8839.jpg
+title: Crochet Bucket
-title: Crochet bucket
+description: >-
-description: ' A knowledge of single crochet is required to make this bucket. .
-It can hold everything from yarn to  baby items.
-What a great gift!  '
+  This adorable bucket can be used for so many things!
+Join Kim as she guides you through her own design.
-price: 20
+price: 30
-price_details: Supplies extra
+price_details: ' '
-meta_1: 'Sept.
-19, 6 - 8pm'
+meta_1: 'Mar 5, 6 - 9 pm'
 meta_2: ' '
 ---